-A daily routine that includes physical activity and exercise has been shown to be of benefit to vertigo sufferers.
+A daily routine that includes physical activity and exercise can benefit vertigo sufferers.
 While the type of exercise and the level of intensity will vary based on individual needs, safe exercise that will minimize the risk of dizziness may include walking (outside or on a treadmill), weight training, tai chi, yoga, riding a stationary bicycle, or using an elliptical machine.
 Exercise is not only good for your body, but it is also beneficial in reducing the anxiety and stress that typically goes hand in hand with vertigo-causing health conditions.

 Research has shown a connection between a history of head or neck injury and the subsequent development of vertigo.
 A big part of the reasoning behind this is that the vertebra that sits at the junction between the head and neck, the atlas, is vulnerable to misaligning and can interfere with the way your central nervous system and vestibular system communicate with each other.
 The end result, even many years later, can be ongoing vertigo attacks.

-An upper cervical misalignment can wreak havoc on the body’s ability to accurately sense its position with respect to its surroundings.
+An upper cervical misalignment can wreak havoc on the body’s ability to accurately sense its position in its environment.
 It may seem that the environment around you is spinning or your body may feel as if it’s moving even though you’re still.
-Upper cervical chiropractic focuses on the uppermost bones in the spine which are situated right at the base of the skull.
-The C1 (atlas) and C2 (axis) vertebrae are referred to as the upper cervical spine, and this is where the brainstem meets the spinal cord.
-This is a vital junction in the central nervous system (CNS), and proper CNS function relies on the normal positioning of these two bones.
+Upper cervical chiropractic focuses on the uppermost bones in the spine which sit right at the base of the skull.
+The C1 (atlas) and C2 (axis) vertebrae make the upper cervical spine.
+This is where the brainstem meets the spinal cord.
+This is a vital junction in the central nervous system as its function relies on the normal positioning of these vertebrae.

 Many vertigo sufferers have reported natural, lasting relief as a result of upper cervical chiropractic care.
-This subspecialty of chiropractic care is known for its precise, gentle adjustments that are designed to hold in place for longer.
-The longer normal alignment is maintained, the more efficiently your body can heal naturally, without the need for medications to suppress symptoms.
-If you’ve been living with a condition that has you living on the edge of when your next vertigo attack might strike, then take a few moments to locate an upper cervical chiropractor near you and schedule a consultation.
+This subspecialty of chiropractic care is popular for its precise, gentle adjustments that can hold in place for longer.
+The longer you maintain the normal alignment, the more efficiently your body can heal naturally.
+It does not require medications to suppress symptoms.
+If you’ve been living with vertigo, then schedule a consultation with an upper cervical chiropractor near you.
 The information you will find might be the key you’ve been looking for in order to find sustainable vertigo relief.